Constructing Concise Characteristic Samples for Acceptors of Omega Regular Languages: Computing the automaton M L

 \begin{theorem} The $\alg{RightCon}$ algorithm with input an acceptor $\aut{A}$ (a DBA, DCA, DPA, DRA, DSA, or DMA) accepting $L$, runs in polynomial time and returns $\aut{M}$, a deterministic automaton isomorphic to $\aut{M}_{\sim_L}$, \end{theorem}

 To test whether a given DBA (resp., DCA, DPA, DRA, DSA, DMA) $\aut{A}$ is an IBA (resp., ICA, IPA, IRA, ISA, IMA), we run the $\alg{RightCon}$ algorithm on $\aut{A}$ and test the returned automaton $\aut{M}$ for isomorphism with the automaton of $\aut{A}$.
-If they isomorphic, then $\aut{A}$ is an IBA (resp.
+(Note that isomorphism can be checked in polynomial time by gradually constructing a map $h$ between states of $\aut{A}$ to states of $\aut{M}$.
+Initially $h(q_\iota)=q'_\iota$.
+Assume $h(q)=q'$ and $\delta(q,\sigma)=p$, $\delta(q',\sigma)=p'$.
+If $h(p)$ is defined and is different from $p'$ return ``non-isomorphic'', otherwise set $h(p)=p'$.
+This is repeated until all states are mapped and have been tested with respect to each letter of the alphabet.)
+If they are isomorphic, then $\aut{A}$ is an IBA (resp.
 ICA, IPA, IRA, ISA, IMA), otherwise it is not.
 This proves the following.

 \begin{theorem} There is a polynomial time algorithm to test whether a given DBA (resp., DCA, DPA, DRA, DSA, DMA) is an IBA (resp., ICA, IPA, IRA, ISA, IMA). \end{theorem}